teron131/better-youtube-caption/README.md

 ## Features

-- ✨ **AI-Powered Caption Refinement**: Automatically fixes typos and grammar errors in YouTube transcripts using OpenRouter (Gemini, GPT‑4, etc.)
+- ✨ **AI-Powered Caption Refinement**: Automatically fixes typos and grammar errors in YouTube transcripts using OpenRouter
-- 🔄 **Auto-Generation**: Automatically generate and refine captions for new videos (toggleable)
+- 🔄 **Auto-Generation**: Automatically generate and refine captions for new videos
 - 💾 **Local Storage**: Captions are cached locally per video for instant playback
 - 🎛️ **Model Selection**: Choose your preferred AI model from OpenRouter
 - 👁️ **Toggle Display**: Show or hide captions on videos with a simple toggle